briansunter/personalsite/content/blog/why-clojure.md

 - Pure functions and immutable data are the easiest units of software to reason about
 - Deep support for immutable data structures
-- S-Expressions and functions are very re-usable and composable
+- S-Expressions and functions are re-usable and composable
-- Great support for destructuring and pattern matching
+- Great support for destructuring and pattern matching, working with maps in general
 - Most "features" from other languages can be added as extensions via macros or in terms of the language itself.
-Polymorphism, types, inheritance, pattern Matching, etc
+Polymorphism, types, inheritance, pattern matching, etc
-- Interactive Programming: extremely fast feedback loop and experimentation
+- Interactive Programming: extremely fast feedback loop and experimentation with the REPL
-- Powerful and simple testing
+- Powerful and simple testing due to emphasis on pure functions
 - Good interop with the worlds most popular languages: Java and Javascript
-- Excellent concurrency support: Immutability, Software Transactional Memory, "Go Channels" (CSP), Agents, Everything in the JVM/Java
+- Excellent concurrency support: immutability, software transactional memory, "Go Channels" (CSP), agents, everything in the JVM/Java
-- Subjectively Good Design - Strong notions of things like time, identity, and equality
+- Subjectively good design - Strong notions of things like time, identity, and equality

 # Pure Functions and Immutable Data Structures
 Instead of mutating existing data structures, Clojure encourages you to use immutable data structures.
 In many languages you create a mutable array object and append to it.